 What is an Electronic Asset Locker (or Smart Locker)?

 A smart locker has the security of a standard police locker, but has sensors and controllers on each compartment.
 It has control over each and every lock, and knows what lockers have been accessed, by who and when.
 Equipped with a Smart Terminal and multiple authentication options, the system validates each user before granting access to a locker compartment.
 Administrators are given a complete audit trail of every item taken and returned.
-An instant alerts will be sent to administrator if an item is attempted to be accessed outside the scheduled time, if it’s not returned on time, or if either is done by an unauthorized user.
+An instant alert will be sent to administrator if an item is attempted to be accessed outside the scheduled time, if it’s not returned on time, or if either is done by an unauthorized user.
 RFID and weight sensors validate that the correct item has been returned to the locker, and your terminal will tell you when your electronic devices have been fully charged via the locker's built in charging bay.